Cinerama Mercury Microphone Placement

 systems of the three-channel recordings made in Teatro

 Grande in Brescia (Italy), 1959.
 Because of the lamp which

 shines over the score of the music, the producers and

 (Photo by Leonida Barezzi.)

-basis is of course the recording made by Bob Fine and the Mercury
+basis are of course the recordings made by Bob Fine and the

 Bob Fine's "trinaural" setup can be considered unique,